juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - It is possible to bootstrap our instances using an EC2 User data script
 - bootstrapping means launching commands when a machine starts
 - Scripts is only run once at the instance first start
-- EC2 user data is used to automate boot task such ass:
+- EC2 user data is used to automate boot task such as:
   - Installing updates
   - Installing software
   - Downloading commons files from the internet